-What Is Periodontal/Gum Disease?
+What Is Gum Disease?

-If not removed daily, plaque becomes the hard material known as tartar or calculus.
+Plaque is constantly forming on the teeth.
+Plaque irritates the gums, causing them to become red, tender, and swollen.
+If it is not removed daily, plaque progresses to a hard material known as tartar or calculus.
 Calculus cannot be removed by brushing and flossing alone.
 A dentist, periodontist, or hygienist must remove it manually to stop the disease process.

 Although periodontal disease can cause serious oral health complications, the condition is preventable.
 Maintaining good oral hygiene and taking care of your gums is essential when it comes to preventing and treating periodontal disease.
 Following these helpful guidelines can help in the prevention and treatment of periodontal disease:

 - Brush.
 Practicing good oral hygiene and brushing your teeth daily helps remove bacteria and food particles and massage the gums.
 Be sure to brush twice daily for a complete two minutes.

 - Floss.
 Flossing is essential for removing any food particles and bacteria that are trapped between the teeth and slightly below the gumline that a toothbrush cannot reach.

 - Regular dental checkups.
 During routine dental checkups, the dentist will examine the gums and other oral tissues for signs of any periodontal disease.
 A professional dental cleaning will be performed that will remove the excess plaque and bacteria below the gumline.